nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

 **If nothing happens after you send the payload**

 If your console's screen remains black after you've sent hekate (or any other payload), it's possible your payload was corrupted, or that your console is patched.
-If your payload injector program shows that zero or 0x0000 bytes were sent, then it is patched.
+If your payload injector shows that your console is patched, then it is patched.
 This isn't a one-time glitch or up for debate; it is patched.
+All results are basically fully confident.
 Consider an alternate method that isn't via RCM.

 :::